 First of all I recommend seeing a women’s physical therapist as I mentioned earlier.
 The same person who evaluates your diastasi recti can also evaluate the strength of your pelvic floor.

 Lastly, its SUPER important to learn how to properly engage your core and pelvic floor not only while exercising but also in the regular movements you do throughout the day (i.e. picking up your kids, picking up the dog food, etc).
-HERE is a great article/video to teach this.
+This is something I teach you in my 8 week Postpartum program, Hot, Healthy & Healing.

 Wear a supportive sports bra.